minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 dependent variable resulting from unobserved or omitted variables is known as unobserved heterogeneity @mood.

-Using two-way fixed effects (FE) @Imai-Kim-2019, one can account for unobservable elements that remain constant across time and another unit (such as party or state), and thus remove unit and time invariant confounding @griers.
-In this paper, four types of two way fixed effects are used: In the more generous version, I fix for the variables geographical region and year, since this measures only the change in contributions within a year and same geographical location.
-By fixing for the geographical region of a state and not the actual state, I am controlling for some differences within the US, such as cultural and migration factors, but not making the model so strict as to account for all differences in states.
+Using two-way fixed effects  @Imai-Kim-2019, one can account for unobservable elements that remain constant across time and another unit (such as party or state), and thus remove unit and time invariant confounding @griers.
+In this paper, four types of two way FEs are used: In the more generous version, I fix for the variables geographical region and year, since this measures only the change in contributions within a year and same geographical location.
+By fixing for the geographical region of a state and not the actual state, I am controlling for some differences within the US, such as culture and migration, but not making the model so strict as to account for all differences in states.
 By controlling for years, on the other hand, time-variant differences such as environmental perception or enviornmental disasters are not taken out of context and compared with years with little environmental